-As of December 31, 2015, certain subsidiaries of SMC Global Power that were registered with the Board of Investments as new operators with pioneer status, namely, SMC Consolidated Power Corporation for the Limay Greenfield Power Plant and San Miguel Consolidated Power Corporation for the Davao Greenfield Power Plant, benefit from certain tax exemptions and tax incentives, deductions from taxable income subject to certain capital requirements and duty-free importation of capital equipment, spare parts and accessories.
+As of date of this Prospectus, certain subsidiaries of SMC Global Power that were registered with the Board of Investments ("BOI") as new operators with pioneer status and non-pioneer status for its greenfield projects, namely, SCPC for the Limay Greenfield Power Plant and SMCPC for the Davao Greenfield Power Plant, benefit from certain tax exemptions and tax incentives, deductions from taxable income subject to certain capital requirements and duty-free importation of capital equipment, spare parts and accessories.

-In the event of expiration, revocation or repeal of these tax exemptions or tax incentives, the income from these sources will be subject to the corporate income tax rate, which is 30.0% of net taxable income as of December 31, 2015.
+In the event of expiration, revocation or repeal of these tax exemptions or tax incentives, the income from these sources will be subject to the corporate income tax rate, which is 30.0% of net taxable income as of the date of this Prospectus.
 As a result, the consolidated tax expense of SMC Global Power would increase and its profitability would decrease.
 The expiration, non-renewal, revocation or repeal of these tax exemptions and tax incentives, and any associated impact on SMC Global Power, could have a material adverse effect on the business, financial condition and results of operations of SMC Global Power.